HISTORY OF D-DAY

 Shall be my brother

-I was in Paris a couple of years ago during the weeks-long commemoration of this battle that ultimately led to the restoration of the French Republic.
+I was in Paris several years ago during the weeks-long 70th commemoration of this battle that ultimately led to the restoration of the French Republic.
 We have the French to thank for their help over 230 years ago in our own War of Independence — for their money, troops, and navy.

 Bill Petro, your friendly neighborhood historian